GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 {% Aside %}

-This is only available for new versions of an **already-published** item with over **10,000 7-day active users**
+This is only available for new versions of an **already-published** item with over **10,000 seven-day active users**

 {% endAside %}

-Once an item with partial rollout has been published, you can later [increase the percent rollout][update-rollout] without needing to resubmit the item for review, until you eventually reach 100% of users.
+Once an item with partial rollout has been published, you can later [increase the percent rollout][update-rollout] without resubmitting the item for review, until you eventually reach 100% of users.

 ### Submit the update {: #submitting-the-update }